ianklug/qmk_firmware/keyboards/ianklug/bemini/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make ianklug/bemini:default
+    make ianklug/bemini/2_0:default

 Flashing example for this keyboard:

-    make ianklug/bemini:default:flash
+    make ianklug/bemini/2_0:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Bootloader

-Enter the bootloader in 2 ways:

-* **Bootmagic reset**: Hold down the first white key (labeled K1 on PCB) and plug in the keyboard
+With Bemini 1.0, press the Reset button on the back of the keyboard to enter bootloader mode.
-* **Physical reset button**: Briefly press the button on the back of the PCB
+With Bemini 2.0, press the Reset button on the back of the keyboard while holding down the Boot button to enter bootloader mode.